The Best European Country to Start a Business According to Your Profile

 - For certain nationalities, it is also required the negative result of a tuberculosis test.

-Pros of Opening a Business in the UK
+Pros of Starting a Business in the UK as a Foreigner:

 - No need to handle documents in difficult languages.